 Keep it safe by wrapping it up in an iPhone 8 skin.
 These skins add a scratch-, grime-, and water-resistant layer around your tech, so it’s safe from scratches, smudges, and spills.
 You can even deck out your new iPhone 8 in a skin-compatible Grip case from the people behind dbrand skins.
 They’ve created what they call the grippiest case in the world, so your phone will stay in your hand for every selfie.

 - Space-friendly comfort grab bag

-If you’re wondering about what clothes and footwear to bring, that’s a list for another day.
+If you’re wondering about what clothes and footwear to bring, that’s a packing list for another day.
 You probably know well enough to pack your suitcase with a swimsuit and a pair of sunnies.
-Even if these are the only two items you add to your luggage, you’ll be fine as long as you have everything else mentioned in this guide.
+Even if these are the only two items you add to your luggage or packing list, you’ll be fine as long as you have everything else mentioned in this guide.
 These basic items are what you need to get where you’re going, so make sure your pack is organized before your trip.